 Because the long head plays such a vital part in the size of your arms, it may be beneficial to make this muscle the target of your triceps training.
 Increasing the size of your triceps long head can add significant thickness and mass to your upper arms.

-- Long Head Triceps Workout
+Best Long Head Triceps Exercises

 Here are the 10 best long head triceps exercises.